markeperk/d3treetutorial/README.md

 		.attr("stroke", "gray")
 		.attr("d", diagonal);
 ```
-- Make sure that your layout code is all within your "data" function!
+- Make sure that the appropriate code is within your "data" function!

 **That's it!**